The Science of Attraction: The Chemistry of Physical Attraction (How Important Is It?)

 This region of the brain becomes especially active when you see the face of someone who you already feel attracted to—whether it’s in person or a photograph, and those feelings help compel you to take action.

 However, do you ever wonder how much physical attraction matters?
 After all, that initial chemistry typically fades and attraction changes over time, as do the physical features that ignite them.
 When it comes to long-term happiness and real relationship satisfaction, what are the most important features you should be looking for?
-Watch for the answer in the my final blog post on the Science of Attraction.
-See Blog #1 in this series here.

 Wondering how your attraction to certain people is helping or hindering your love life?
 Dating Therapy might be the answer.